-More than twenty-five years have elapsed and some 3000 acres have now been conserved.
+Nearly thirty years have elapsed and some 3100 acres have now been conserved.
 Although this sounds impressive, it is actually mighty small: just 5% of the land area on the island.
 The commission’s revenue – generated by a 2% public surcharge on most real estate transfers occurring in the six towns – is modest compared to need, ensuring that islanders can expect the land bank to protect only a fraction of their community.

 And this money must go far.
 Farmers, hikers, beachcombers, birders, hunters and many, many others are all constituents of the land bank and all deserve to have some land set aside for their special needs.

 The land bank’s private-sector counterparts, fortunately, help out.
-Private trusts on the island such as the Sheriff’s Meadow Foundation and the Nature Conservancy specialize in creating wildlife sanctuaries of their lands; their extraordinary work across the Vineyard frees the land bank to pursue a more diverse mission, where some land bank properties are reserved for wildlife while others are used for agriculture, hunting and/or many other types of conservation use.
+These trusts' extraordinary work in creating wildlife sanctuaries across the Vineyard frees the land bank to pursue a more diverse mission, where some land bank properties are reserved for wildlife while others are used for agriculture, hunting and/or many other types of conservation use.

 Balance is key in land bank property management.
 Environmental protection leads the list of land bank goals with public use encouraged where and when possible.
 Trails avoid sensitive areas, signs advise of special precautions visitors need take, and attendants are hired when necessary to oversee use.